-2.2.2 SC 1.2 Origin-Destination and Travel pattern
+2.2.2 SC 1.2 Service Quality Assessment

-Definition: The origin destination is another key indicator of the road performance, which reflects the roads' functional performance in providing the intended accessibility to the community.
-For OD the following measures are considered.
-The intention of these measures is to understand whether the road serves its intended purpose or target OD pair as well as understand the travel pattern changes of the road.
+Definition: The service quality of a road is a key indicator of the road performance, which reflects the roads' functional performance in providing the intended accessibility to the community in the desired level of quality.
 A trend for increasing travel cost and travel time would mean a lower performance of the road and on the contrary a reduction in travel time reflects better performance of the road.

-How to measure: four measures or indicators considered for OD as discussed below.
+How to measure: three attributes or measures considered for service quality as discussed below.